History Education Secondary Education

 History is more than the study of the past, it also involves the study of change and continuity over time.
 According to historian and educator Peter Stearns, "Only through studying history can we grasp how things change; only through history can we begin to comprehend the factors that cause change; and only through history can we understand what elements of an institution or a society persist despite change."
 History education is an ideal choice for any student who finds they are always asking "why?" and then, once learning the answer, wants to share that knowledge and insight with others.
 In today's society, history education is especially relevant.
 Trained history educators will play an important role in helping furture generations understand the world around them - whether in terms of understanding the root causes of social or political conflict or better appreciating diverse cultural values or valuing democratic institutions and ideals.

 Current employment opportunities in the field of history education are based on two key factors.
 Both on a national and state level there is a common theme of the extreme need for teachers and adequately prepared history teachers.
 Concerns at the beginning of the decade focused primarily on the issue of the retirement for a significant number of educators, in the Michigan Education Report of 2001.
 Teacher shortages in Michigan are predicted to be most severe at the secondary education level.
-The issue of teacher shortage due to retirement has been compounded by the impact of the new federal law No Child Left Behind (2003).
+The issue of teacher shortage due to retirement has been compounded by the impact of the federal law No Child Left Behind (2003).
 NCLB seeks to redress a major issue - teachers who teach in content areas where they have little or or no formal training.
 This issue is especially relevant to the field of history.
-Currently a large number of educators employed to teach history have neither a major or minor in the content area of history.

 General Education Requirements